lahbabiceo/bright/README.md

     Client Area and Admin Area have no special requirement as they are static HTML

   ## Backend (API)
-    It is built on laravel; PHP version 7.3 or newer with following extensions intalled: *intl*, *mbstring* php-json, php-mysqlnd, php-xml.
+    It is built on WordPress; PHP version 7.3 or newer with following extensions intalled: *intl*, *mbstring* php-json, php-mysqlnd, php-xml.
 A database is also required.

 # Installation Instruction